Syncroness-Inc/cef/Docs/ProjectDocs/ProjectSetup/ProjectSetup.md

 ### NXP/McuXpresso

-Right-click on the project itsel in the Project Explorer pane and select Properties.
+Right-click on the project itself in the Project Explorer pane and select Properties.
 Expand the C/C++ Build category and select Settings.
 Within the Tool Settings tab choose the MCU C++ Compiler->Includes selection and click the icon to add an include path, then enter the path to the CEF directory.

 ![NxpInclude](./DocSource/../DocsSource/NxpXpressoInclude.png)